Kenyan president reshuffles cabinet after ministerial graft charges

 Critics have accused the government of promising much but not delivering enough.
 Kenyatta has said previous anti-graft measures had not been implemented fast enough, citing red tape.

-“Kenyans want action on corruption, not words and more directives,” the opposition coalition CORD said in a statement released by its spokesman before the reshuffle was announced.
+“Kenyans want action on corruption, not words and more directives,” the opposition coalition CORD said in a statement released by its spokesman before the reshuffle announcement.